pallawiwagdre/Project-2/README.md

-# Project-2 : Natural Language Processing Project
+# Project-2 : Computer Vision Project

- In this project we have to predict whether a given tweet is about a real disaster or not.
-If so, predict a 1.
-If not, predict a 0.
+In this project, I learned how to work with images in Python by using the computer vision library open cv.